Characteristics of Learning in the Faculty of Engineering

 The mission of the Faculty of Engineering is to produce capable persons who change the world through science and technology.
 To accomplish that requires advanced expertise and capabilities in the field of engineering as well as the ability to quickly penetrate to the heart of the increasingly complex and diverse problems of modern society and break them down into solvable challenges.
 This will require a strong will and the ability to jump into the world you wish to change and put that change into practice in the field.

-To achieve the mission outlined above, the Faculty of Engineering has organized a sophisticated technical education curriculum covering eight departments.
+To achieve the mission outlined above, the Faculty of Engineering has organized a sophisticated technical education curriculum covering six departments.
 Since over 80 percent of our graduates go on to graduate school, it is clear that the curriculum also takes into account the path to graduate education.
 This curriculum is characterized by hands-on practical experimentation courses and educational experiences—such as corporate internships, overseas language training and short-term study abroad sessions—and graduates come to appreciate these experiences when they head out into the world.
 We also work with national universities in western Tokyo to increase opportunities for students to take a variety of specialized courses.

 It is my desire to see our faculty members join together as one—supported by traditions and past achievements while responding flexibly to the hectic changes of the day—to ensure that as many students and alumni possess the will to change the world through science and technology, and ensure that as many people as possible beyond TUAT can see that the Faculty of Engineering is contributing to the sustainable development of society.